Search all of RonHazelton.com:

-How to Build a Fireplace Mantel
+Building a Fireplace – Learn How to Build Your Own Fireplace Mantel

 Enhance your existing fireplace surround, removing flat trim and adding a three-dimensional wooden mantel and pilasters/columns to make it the centerpiece.
 Build components from stock lumber and molding using a table saw and circular saw.
 Attach them with a nail gun and construction adhesive.
-Spackle the nail holes, sand, and then paint to match the rest of your home's d?r.
+Spackle the nail holes, sand, and then paint to match the rest of your home's decore.

 Remove Flat Trim with a Pry Bar and Putty Knife